Equipment & Installation

 Charging Equipment Standards

-If you’re thinking long term, you might be curious whether—like a cell phone charger—you’ll need to invest in a unique charging system for each electric car.
-Good news: most electric cars on the market now or due to launch over the next several years comply with a uniform “connector” standard established by The Society of Automotive Engineers for Level I and Level II charging, so your electric vehicle is likely compatible with any charging equipment.
+If you’re thinking long term, you might be curious whether—like a cell phone charger—you’ll need to invest in a unique charging system for each electric vehicle.
+Good news: most electric vehicles on the market now or due to launch over the next several years comply with a uniform “connector” standard established by The Society of Automotive Engineers for Level I and Level II charging, so your electric vehicle is likely compatible with any charging equipment.